 Events that occur after the statement of financial position date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the statement of financial position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the statement of financial position date require disclosure in the accompanying notes.
-We evaluated our activity through April 12, 2023 (the date the financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the financial statements.
+We evaluated our activity through April 4, 2025 (the date the financial statements were available to be issued) and concluded that no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.

-Independent Member of Nexia International cohnreznick.com
+Independent Member of Nexia

+cohnreznick.com